paxosglobal/usdp-contracts/README.md

 ### Upgradeability Proxy

-To facilitate upgradeability on the immutable blockchian we follow a standard two-contract delegation pattern: a proxy contract represents the token, while all calls not involving upgrading the contract are delegated to an implementation contract.
+To facilitate upgradeability on the immutable blockchain we follow a standard two-contract delegation pattern: a proxy contract represents the token, while all calls not involving upgrading the contract are delegated to an implementation contract.